jacquuouille/Data-Analysis-Portfolio/README.md

 ## About

-Hi, I'm Jacques, a Data Analyst with a background in computer science analytics.
+Hi there!
+I'm Jacques, a Data Analyst with a background in computer science analytics.

 I'm passionate about translating data into meaningful insights, and love building automated business intelligence tools.